MichaelLu-hku/simulation/README.md

 This software depends on ROS.
 Installation instructions can be found here.
 We have tested this software on Ubuntu 18.04 and ROS Melodic.
+# 0. Introduction
+This project create a gazebo simulation evironment of a turtlebot robot with multi-sensors, including Lidar VLP-16 and event camera DVS 128.
+It's conveniet for some initial algorithm development in this gazebo evironment.

 # 1. Dependencies installation